MoltenEcdysone09/Modularity/README.md

 Contains data and plot codes for TS embedded in random networks.

 ### TT_Plots
-Contains data and plot codes for TS embedded in random networks.
+Contains data and plot codes for TT embedded in random networks.